Is Trane AC Worth the Extra Money?

 Trane Premium-Level Air Conditioners & Heating Systems (Best)

 - Comfort– Trane’s variable speed inverter driven compressor can maintain room by room temperatures in your home to within one-half of one degree of your temperature setting…seriously.
+This is true of most inverter driven variable speed systems today.

 - Efficiency– Only Lennox can claim higher efficiency ratings with the XP25 and XC25, but the Trane is no slouch in this area, and far and away more efficient than the majority of their competition.
+(Update 2021 – The Lennox SL28XCV has taken the top spot for the world’s most efficient A/C with SEER ratings up to 28.00)

 So…Is Trane Worth It & Is It Worth… Extra Money?